 - KTH Royal Institute of Technology

-How To Apply For Admission In Sweden University
+How To Apply For Admission To Sweden University

 For Swedish university admissions, you must use the centralized university admission application portal, Universityadmissions.se.
 The university is free for Swedish citizens and citizens of EU countries.
 However, rates have been introduced for citizens outside the EU.

 Each university establishes them individually and can pay between SEK 90,000 and 150,000 (around $ 10,560 to 17,595), depending on their degree.
-Non-EU students must also pay a registration fee of SEK900 (US $ 106); This remains the same, no matter how many courses or programs they enroll.
+Non-EU students must also pay a registration fee of SEK900 (US $ 106); This remains the same, no matter how many courses or programs they enroll in.

 How To Apply For Sweden Student Visa